Filing taxes, now a pleasure.

 |

-9 min read
+14 min read

-The government, in order to encourage reinvestment of the capital gains made on the sale of capital assets by the seller, has provided with relief from capital gains tax if such capital gain is re-invested in certain specified assets within a specified time limit under section 54 to 54GB.
+The government, in order to encourage reinvestment of the capital gains made on the sale of capital assets by the seller, has provided relief from capital gains tax if such capital gain is re-invested in certain specified assets within a specified time limit under section 54 to 54GB.

-What is Capital Gains Account Scheme?
+What is a Capital Gains Account Scheme (CGAS)?

-Capital Gains Account Scheme was introduced in 1988 by the Central Government.
+The Capital Gains Account Scheme was introduced in 1988 by the Central Government.

-Any capital gain invested in Capital Gains Account Scheme will be eligible for capital gain exemption as it would in case of re-investment.
+Any capital gain invested in the Capital Gains Account Scheme will be eligible for capital gain exemption as it would in case of re-investment.

 Who Can Deposit in Capital Gains Account Scheme?